Entrance Exams

 Achieving a competitive score on your entrance exam shows preparation for your future career and is an important step in your professional journey.

-Begin preparing for your entrance exams by truly learning the material from your related courses, not just studying for the next exam.
-Take thorough and clear course notes in your prerequisite courses, and save them, along with your textbooks.
-Form study groups with peers with similar educational aspirations.
-Plan to take your exam after you complete all of your prerequisite courses and have had adequate preparation.
-This generally requires several months of concentrated study (4-6 months or 300 hours for MCAT, 3-4 months or 200 hours for DAT, 2-3 months for GRE, 3-4 months for OAT).
+Begin preparing for your entrance exam by truly learning the material in your prerequisite courses—not simply studying for the next test.
+Take thorough, organized notes and save them, along with your textbooks and course materials.
+Consider forming study groups with peers who share similar career goals.
+Plan to take your entrance exam only after completing the relevant prerequisite coursework and allowing sufficient time for dedicated preparation.
+Most students require several months of focused study (approximately 4–6 months or 300 hours for the MCAT, 3–4 months or 200 hours for the DAT, 2–3 months for the GRE, and 3–4 months for the OAT).

-The single biggest mistake that students make is taking their entrance exam before they are fully prepared.
-It’s better to delay your test and, if necessary, defer your application for a year, then to get a non-competitive score.
-For most programs, schools will have access to all of your exam scores.
-Apply only when you have a competitive score for admission!
+One of the most common mistakes applicants make is taking an entrance exam before they are fully prepared.
+It is generally better to postpone your exam—and, if necessary, defer your application by a year—than to earn a non-competitive score.
+Most health professional programs will have access to all of your exam attempts, so it is important to test only when you are confident that your score will be competitive for admission.

 About the Exam